 It’s not always possible to pair Chardonnay and ceviche.
 “Most Chardonnays don’t have enough lean acidity to pair well with ceviche or sushi,” says Ross.

 Halleck’s 2020 Sobre Vista Vineyard Chardonnay is intentionally fashioned like a white Burgundy.
 It has less alcohol than most American Chardonnay, less sugar and a light mouth feel because the wine sees very little oak and does not undergo malolactic fermentation.

-The nose reflects floral aromas of apple blossom and flavors of green apple, sour fruits, sweet pea and green tea.
+The nose reflects the floral aromas of apple blossom and flavors of green apple, sour fruits, sweet peas and green tea.

 2nd Course El Poderoso with Sauvignon Blanc